find your perfect postgrad program

 The introduction will state your central research question and give background on the subject, as well as relating it contextually to any broader issues surrounding it.
 Read more about picking a topic for your dissertation.

-The dissertation methodology will break down what sources you aim to use for your research, and what sort of data you will collect from it- either quantitative or qualitative.
-You may also want to include how you will analyse the data you gather and what if any bias there may be in your chosen methods.
+The dissertation methodology will break down what sources you aim to use for your research and what sort of data you will collect from it, either quantitative or qualitative.
+You may also want to include how you will analyse the data you gather and what, if any, bias there may be in your chosen methods.

-The literature review is also a good place to demonstrate how your research connects to previous academic studies, and how your methods may differ from or be building upon those used by other researchers.
+The literature review is also a good place to demonstrate how your research connects to previous academic studies and how your methods may differ from or build upon those used by other researchers.
 While it’s important to give enough information about the materials to show that you have read and understood them, don’t forget to include your analysis of their value to your work.

-Constraints of your research
+Constraints and limitations of your research

 Lastly, you will also need to include the constraints of your research.
 Many topics will have broad links to numerous larger and more complex issues, so by clearly stating the constraints of your research, you are displaying your understanding and acknowledgment of these larger issues, and the role they play by focusing your research on just one section or part of the subject.

 The structure of your dissertation proposal will depend on your specific course requirements.
-Some courses may specify that the aims and objectives of your research be a separate section in your proposal, or that you do not need to include a methodology or literature review section.
+Some courses may specify that the aims and objectives of your research be a separate section in your proposal, or that you do not actually need to include a methodology or literature review section.

-Once you know what sections you need or do not need to include, then it may help focus your writing to break the proposal up into the separate headings, and tackle each piece individually.
+Once you know what sections you need or do not need to include, it may help focus your writing to break the proposal up into separate headings, and tackle each piece individually.
 You may also want to consider including a title.
 Writing a title for your proposal will help you make sure that your topic is narrow enough, as well as help keep your writing focused and on topic.

-One example of a dissertation proposal structure is the following headings, either broken up into sections or chapters depending on the required word count:
+One example of a dissertation proposal structure is using the following headings, either broken up into sections or chapters depending on the required word count: